Read This First

 Prompt 3: Some view doubt as an enemy that must be overcome.
 What is a healthier attitude toward doubt?

-The section turns on Healthier Attitudes Toward Doubt, Embrace Doubt as a Sign of Intellectual Humility, and Use Doubt as a Motivator for Inquiry.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Healthier Attitudes Toward Doubt, Embrace Doubt as a Sign of Intellectual Humility, and Use Doubt as a Motivator for Inquiry in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Healthier Attitudes Toward Doubt distinct from Embrace Doubt as a Sign of Intellectual Humility.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Healthier Attitudes Toward Doubt distinct from Embrace Doubt as a Sign of Intellectual Humility.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 When faced with a complex issue, instead of immediately forming a firm opinion, consider the possibility that you may not have all the information.
 Use doubt as an opportunity to investigate further and refine your understanding.